RDS cookery demo: Caramel Ale Sauce

 1 teaspoon vanilla extract

 Bring the beer to a boil in a heavy saucepan over a medium heat and cook until reduced by two thirds, to approximately 110mls.
-Depending on the size of your saucepan, this can take from 15-25 minutes.
-Add the butter, dark brown sugar and salt and simmer for 4-6 minutes until thick and bubbling.
+Depending on the size of your saucepan, this can take from 10-15 minutes.

-Serve warm over ice cream, with chocolate cake or, for the double whammy, with the Chocolate Porter Brownies and a dollop of natural yoghurt on the side.
+Serve warm over ice cream, with chocolate cake or, for the double whammy, with the Chocolate Porter Brownies and a dollop of softly whipped cream on the side.
 This also keeps well in the fridge and can be reheated.

 Another great way to enjoy the fine beers from Mitchelstown!